IDR/idr.openmicroscopy.org/_includes/curation-workflow.md

 ![](img/curation-workflow/image21.png)

-If the treatments are outside of what can be considered a ‘library’ of reagents then I usually put them in the column heading of Experimental Condition \[attribute\]
+If the treatments are outside of what can be considered a ‘library’ of reagents then they are usually put in the column heading of Experimental Condition \[attribute\]

 E.g. in idr0003-screenA there is Experimental Condition \[Environmental